openkfw/TruSpace/doc/installRaspberryPi.md

 ```

 - If the raspberry is too slow, apply a low power IPFS configuration `docker exec ipfs0 ipfs config profile apply lowpower`
+- Also increase the `swap` file size if the raspberry runs out of memory

 # OPTIONAL: Configure Large Language Model (LLM)